-Fallon ing on his every word as Baylor's football and basketball play-by-play man.
-Known for his booming voice, keen eye and eloquent delivery, Fallon had the ability to bring a game being played miles away into the living rooms of his listeners.
+years, Fallon, a 1953 Baylor graduate, anxious Baylor Fallon fans hanging on his every word as Baylor's football basketball play-by-play Known for his booming voice, keen eye and eloquent delivery, Fallon had the ability to bring a game being played miles away into the living rooms of his listeners.
 With great attention to detail and an incredible understanding of the games he called, Fallon was the audience's eyes.
-Inrough several distinctive phrases, he made a broadcast his own. one of those people.
+Inrough several distinctive phrases, he made a broadcast When Baylor would seal a victory in basketball or football, Fallon would belt in his unmistakable voice, "this one belongs to the Baylor Bears."
+When the Bears were nearing the opposing team's goal line, he'd say, "Baylor has the ball at the lip of the cup."
+Running backs ran through 'cavernous holes" and players who lost their footing were "victims of self-tacklization."
+These are just a few of the phrases that those who tuned in would hear on a regular basis.
+Carroll Fadal, a 1975 Baylor graduate and lifetime fan, was ANNOUNCING: stanford biodesign fellowship at Stanford University.